alexander-mathieu/rales_engine/README.md

 # Rales Engine

 ## Description
-This is a [Turing: School of Software and Design](https://turing.io/) project that uses Rails to build a REST API which exposes the [SalesEngine](https://github.com/turingschool-examples/sales_engine/tree/master/data) data schema.
+This is a [Turing School of Software and Design](https://turing.io/) project that uses Rails to build a REST API which exposes the [SalesEngine](https://github.com/turingschool-examples/sales_engine/tree/master/data) data schema.

 ## Requirements
  * [Ruby 2.4.1](https://www.ruby-lang.org/en/downloads/) - Ruby Version